-Book review of “Spain’s Photovoltaic Revolution.
+Book review by Alice Friedemann at energyskeptic of “Spain’s Photovoltaic Revolution.
 The Energy Return on Investment”, by Pedro Prieto and Charles A.S.
 Hall.
 2013.
 Springer.

 “…US fisheries ecologist Charles Hall noted that the energy a predator gained from eating prey had to exceed the energy expended in catching it.
 In 1981, Hall applied this net energy analysis to our own power generation activities, charting the decline of the EROI of US oil as ever more drilling was required to yield a given quantity, and suggesting the possibility that oil may one day take more energy to extract than it yields.
 Hall and others have since estimated the EROI for various power sources, a difficult analysis that requires identification of all energy inputs to power production.
 EROI is a fundamental thermodynamic metric on power generation.
 Net energy analysis affords high-level insights that may not be evident from looking at factors such as energy costs, technological development, efficiency and fuel reserves, and sets real bounds on future energy pathways.
 It is unfortunately largely absent from energy and climate policy development.”

-Models often limit their life cycle or EROI analysis to just the solar panels themselves, which represents only a third of the overall energy embodied in solar PV plants.
-These studies left out dozens of energy inputs, leading to overestimates of energy such as payback time of 1-2 years (Fthenakis), EROI 8.3 (Bankier), and EROI of 5.9 to 11.8 (Raugei et al).
+Models often limit their life cycle or EROI analysis to just the solar panels, which represents only a third of the overall energy embodied in solar PV plants.
+Other studies leave out dozens of energy inputs, leading to overestimates of energy such as a payback time of 1-2 years (Fthenakis), or exaggerated EROI values of 8.3 (Bankier), and EROIs from 5.9 to 11.8 (Raugei et al).

 Prieto and Hall used government data from Spain, the sunniest European country, with accurate measures of generated energy from over 50,000 installations using several years of real-life data from optimized, efficient, multi-megawatt and well-oriented facilities.
 These large installations are far less expensive and more efficient than rooftop solar-PV.

-Prieto and Hall added dozens of energy inputs missing from past solar PV analyses.
-Perhaps previous studies missed these inputs because their authors weren’t overseeing several large photovoltaic projects and signing every purchase order like author Pedro Prieto.
+Prieto and Hall added dozens of energy inputs missing from previous solar PV analyses.
 Charles A. S. Hall is one of the foremost experts in the world on the calculation of EROI.
-Together they’re a formidable team with data, methodology, and expertise that will be hard to refute.

 Spain saw much good coming from promoting solar power.
 There’d be long-term research and development, a Spanish solar industry, and many high-tech jobs created, since the components for the solar plants would be manufactured locally.
 Spain imports 90% of its fossil fuels, more than any other European nation, so this would lower expensive oil imports as well.